govuk-one-login/di-account-management-backend/README.md

 ## Prerequisites

 We recommend using [`nvm`](https://github.com/nvm-sh/nvm) to install and manage Node.js versions.
-Run
+Run:

 ```
 nvm install